 Loftus-Cheek made four Premier League appearances in March and April of 2017 as we retained our place at the top of the table before injury ruled him out.
 By the end of the title-winning season he had made 11 appearances in all competitions.

 On 12 July 2017 he joined fellow top-flight side Crystal Palace on loan for the season and although the Eagles' early season form was not good, the youngster was one of their best players, often asked to play out wide.

 He was rewarded by being called into the senior England squad by his former boss at Under-21 international level, Gareth Southgate, and was handed his debut from the start against Germany at Wembley in November 2017.
 He was named man of the match.

 He continued to excel at Selhurst Park as Palace surged up the table away from relegation danger, and he only ended up on the losing side in his last 17 appearances for the club - those games narrow defeats to Liverpool and Arsenal.
 He scored twice, versus Stoke and Leicester City, and ended the season by being named in the England World Cup squad.

-Loftus-Cheek was introduced off the bench for England's opening game against Tunisia with the score level at 1-1, and it was an impressive cameo from the youngster, who caused the opposition problems immediately before forcing the corner which led to England's late winner.
+Having been selected for England's 2018 World Cup squad, Loftus-Cheek was introduced off the bench in their opening game against Tunisia with the score level at 1-1, and it was an impressive cameo from the youngster, who caused the opposition problems immediately before forcing the corner which led to England's late winner.